-- All staff are aware of their role and responsibilities for safeguarding under Part 1 of the guidance Keeping children safe in education (2021). - Staff are inducted thoroughly in line with section 5.1 of the Robson House Safer recruitment and staff conduct policy - All staff have access to "My Concern" the online safeguarding system in place at Robson House and receive regular training and support by the designated safeguarding leads in using it. - All staff are able to identify those children who need extra help and can make appropriate referrals to early help services. - All staff are vigilant to harm and abuse, are able to identify those children for whom there are safeguarding and child protection concerns and can make appropriate referrals to CSSW. - Staff are able to work in partnership with other agencies to safeguard children, including providing early help support, contributing to assessments and the implementation of the child's plan, attending network meetings and case conferences, monitoring children's progress and liaising with social workers. - Safe recruitment practice is followed when recruiting to posts and appropriate action is taken whenever an allegation is made against a member of staff in line with the Robson House Safer recruitment and staff conduct policy - Robson House offers a safe environment for staff and children to learn. - Safeguarding issues are brought to the attention of the Management Committee and there is a standing safeguarding agenda item at every Management Committee.
+- All staff have access to "My Concern" the online safeguarding system in place at Robson House and receive regular training and support by the designated safeguarding leads in using it. - All staff are able to identify those children who need extra help and can make appropriate referrals to early help services. - All staff are vigilant to harm and abuse, are able to identify those children for whom there are safeguarding and child protection concerns and can make appropriate referrals to CSSW. - Staff are able to work in partnership with other agencies to safeguard children, including providing early help support, contributing to assessments and the implementation of the child's plan, attending network meetings and case conferences, monitoring children's progress and liaising with social workers. - Safe recruitment practice is followed when recruiting to posts and appropriate action is taken whenever an allegation is made against a member of staff in line with the Robson House Safer recruitment and staff conduct policy - Robson House offers a safe environment for staff and children to learn. - Safeguarding issues are brought to the attention of the Management Committee and there is a standing safeguarding agenda item at every Management Committee.

-2.3 The role of the Joint Designated Safeguarding Leads
+3.4 The role of the Joint Designated Safeguarding Leads